2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Of the 84 students majoring in communication and journalism at Webster, 42% are male and 58% are female.

-University of South Dakota did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
-It came in at #19 on the list.
-Located in the town of Vermillion, USD is a public college with a medium-sized student population.
+University of South Dakota landed the #19 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
+Located in the town of Vermillion, USD is a public school with a moderately-sized student population.

 Women make up 54% of the communication and journalism majors at the school.

 Winona State University came in at #20 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the Plains States Region ranking.
-Winona State is a medium-sized public school located in the town of Winona.
+Winona State is a moderately-sized public school located in the distant town of Winona.

 Women make up 68% of the communication and journalism majors at the school.

-University of Central Missouri landed the #21 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
-Located in the distant town of Warrensburg, UCM is a public school with a large student population.
+With a ranking of #21, University of Central Missouri did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Located in the town of Warrensburg, UCM is a public school with a fairly large student population.

 Women make up 61% of the communication and journalism majors at the school.